schellingb/dosbox-pure/README.md

 mode available in RetroArch.
 By default you can toggle game focus by pressing the scroll lock key.
 While game focus is active, the hotkeys are disabled and keyboard will not cause retro pad button presses (which could cause multiple keys to be pressed at once).

+### Loading a dosbox.conf file
+If a file named `dosbox.conf` exists in the loaded game directory (for example inside the ZIP file), DOSBox Pure will load the settings in that file and run the autoexec lines from it (if set).
+It is also possible to load a .conf file directly with the core and it will mount the directory of that file as the C: drive and then load it the same way.

 ### ZIP files can be renamed to DOSZ
 If your libretro frontend wants to load the content of `.ZIP` files instead of sending it to